cdslabamotong/SocialGrid/README.md

 [Pushshift](https://github.com/pushshift/api) is an efficient way of searching threads and associated replies on Reddit, which is the data source of our paper.

 ### Model
+The pre_trained models for reply and main event streams can be found in `\pre_trained` folder

 ## Cite
 ```